breadweb/extralife-a-thon/README.md

 ## About

 The ExtraLife-A-Thon is a simple web application that Extra Life participants can use to support their fundraising efforts.
-It is a count down timer that is extended every time a participant or team's fundraising amount increases.
+It is a count down timer that is extended every time a participant's total amount raised increases.

 The primary use case to be added to an OBS scene as a browser source for inclusion in a LIVE stream on Twitch, YouTube, or TikTok.

+The implementation is intentionally simple so it can be modified and styled however desired.

 ## How to Use

-1. Download the `index.html` file.
+1. Download the files from the `src` directory to a local directory on your computer.
-2. Edit the settings at the top of the file.
+2. Edit the settings at the top of the the `index.html` file.
-3. Add to OBS as a browser source.
+3. Add to the `index.html` file to OBS as a browser source.

 ## License